TeoGiane/SPMIX/README.md

 ## Installation - Unix
 ### R development tools
 First of all, <code>SPMIX</code> is an R development package, hence you need to have R installed on your computer as well as all development tools.
 The [R homepage](https://www.r-project.org/) offers extensive documentation on how to install R on your machine.
-Moreover, it is advisable to have installed also an IDE for R. [RStudio](https://rstudio.com/) is a pretty complete programme and it is highly advisable to have it installed on your system.
+Moreover, it is also advisable to have an IDE for R installed, in order to simplify future workflow.
+[RStudio](https://rstudio.com/) is a pretty complete programme and it is highly advisable to have it installed on your system.

 Since the development tools package for R has many dependencies that rely on external libraries, it is advisable to install them at this stage in order to avoid several iterations to get <code>devtools</code> installed.
 Thus, you can easily install those libraries via package manager with
 ```shell